kunzeleric/gym__api__solid/README.md

 This application was developed during the SOLID module of Rocketseat's Ignite track, featuring clean code practices as well.

+## Functionalities

+- User can register an account
+- User can register gyms
+- User can check in in Gyms nearby
+- User is authenticated
+- User can search gyms based on query parameters
+- User can check check-ins metrics & history

 ## Installing the Project

 ```